Nefomemes/battlelog.js/tutorials/Interacting with the Battlelog API yourself.md

 ## Endpoints

 This is not the scope of this tutorial.
-But in the future I will try to document Battlelog API and stuff.
+But in the future perhaps I will try to fully document Battlelog API and stuff.